Questions related to LiPo Batteries are some of the most common I get.

 Keep all that in mind if you feel these batteries are too dangerous.

 RC LiPo batteries are fairly safe if the rules are obeyed.
-They are basically as safe or dangerous as you are.
+They are basically as safe or dangerous as you are; but that's not to say there can't be the odd weird pack/cell failure due to a shorted wire, cell, similar.

-LiPo batteries are high energy storage devices, and just like any high energy storage medium such as gas, nitro fuel, or jet fuel; a LiPo also has the ability to give off the energy very rapidly when mistreated.
+LiPo batteries are high energy storage devices, and just like any high energy storage medium such as gas, nitro fuel, or jet fuel; a LiPo also has the ability to give off the energy very rapidly.

 I really got an appreciation of how strong a Li Po battery pouch cell is when something goes drastically wrong.